 The Samkhya is a list (sankhya) or analysis of the universe, and, in the context of its metaphysics, basically represents a dualism (Dvaita).
-It starts with the conclusion that the world is full of hardships of three kinds, physical (aclhibkautika), supernatural (adhidaivikd) and bodily (adhyatmika).
+It starts similar to buddhism with the conclusion that the world is full of hardships of three kinds, physical (aclhibkautika), supernatural (adhidaivikd) and bodily (adhyatmika).

-These are the results of the properties of matter (Prakriti) and not of its inseparable, consistent intelligence of consciousness (Purusha).
+These are the results of the properties of matter (Prakriti) and not of the inseparable, consistent intelligence of consciousness (Purusha as Jnasvarupa).
 The indivisible Prakrti and Purusha are in themselves sufficient for the totality of the phenomena of the universe.

-The idea of a creator is regarded by the Sankhyas as a purely redundant phantom of philosophy.
-First Patanjali introduced the Ishvara above all.
+The idea of a creator is regarded by Ishvarakrishna as a purely redundant phantom of philosophy, but not direct rejected, nor by Kapila..

 Purushas are each a center of simple consciousness and always remain unchanging and unique.